now-is/chicommons-maps/web/README.md

 - [x] Add county to model.
 Look up and apply from geocode.
 - [x] Coop.patch Proposed Changes (views)
 - [x] What should be shown on is_public vs not?
+- [x] What to do about spreadsheet?

 - [ ] Confirm `coops/<pk>` is really working off of public_id.
 - [ ] Confirm `coops/public` is not needed.
+- [ ] Create endpoint for All proposals for given coop.
+- [ ] Add data endpoint back in.
 - [ ] General review of all constraints for models
 - [ ] What is monkey_patching.py?
-- [ ] What to do about spreadsheet?